 Verse 3: Remember therefore how thou hast received and heard, and hold fast, and repent.
 If therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee.

 The church in Ephesus also received the same counsel to “remember.”
 For them it was to reflect back on “from whence [they] had fallen” (Revelation 2:5) from the time of Jesus and the twelve apostles.
-In this case, they were to remind themselves how they had “received and heard” during the difficult time we now call the historic “Dark Ages” when those who accepted Christ as their personal Savior in place of priest and pope, faced the prospect of “sword, flame, captivity” and “spoil” (Daniel 11:33) for 1260 long years.
-Now, since the papacy received its “deadly wound” and religious freedom now being allowed without restraint, they forgot how precious were their opportunities, and, their spiritual condition stagnated.
+In this case, they were to remind themselves how they had “received and heard” during the difficult time we now call the historic “Dark Age” when those who accepted Christ as their personal Savior, in place of priest and pope, faced the prospect of “sword, flame, captivity” and “spoil” (Daniel 11:33) for 1,260 long years.
+Now, since the papacy received its “deadly wound” and religious freedom is allowed without restraint, they forgot how precious were their opportunities, and their spiritual condition stagnated.

 Verse 4: Thou hast a few names even in Sardis which have not defiled their garments; and they shall walk with me in white: for they are worthy.

-Note the clause “even in” suggesting Jesus considered it remarkable some had “not defiled their garments” in this church.
+Note the clause “even in” suggesting Jesus considered it remarkable that some had “not defiled their garments” in this church.
 Those few were like the Thyatirans among whom were a remnant “which have not known the depths of Satan . . .”
 (Revelation 2:24).
 Sardis also had “a few names . . . which have not defiled their garments,” implying the rest of them were defiled.
 “Defiled” in what way?
-Judging from verse 13, they were defiled because they failed to “hold fast” to Christ’s name, unlike the church in Pergamos who “holdest fast my name.”
-“Because of their faith this honor is bestowed on them.
+Judging from the context, they were defiled because they failed to “hold fast” to Christ’s name, unlike the church in Pergamos who “holdest fast my name” (Revelation 2:13).
+Referencing the few in Sardis, White states: “Because of their faith this honor is bestowed on them.
 In this life they did not boast, nor lift up their souls unto vanity.
 With intensity of desire, with a pure, holy faith, they grasped the promise of eternal riches.
 Their one desire was to be like Christ.
 Ever they kept the standard of righteousness uplifted.”
 In other words, it was the same “righteousness by faith that Luther learned about at the beginning of the Reformation back in the 1600’s.

 Verse 5: He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels.